 How To Install VMware Workstation Player on CentOS 7

-VMware Workstation Player is a mature and stable virtualization solution that allows you to run multiple, isolated operating systems on a single machine.
+VMware is a mature and stable virtualization solution that allows you to run multiple, isolated operating systems on a single machine.
 You can create your own virtual machines and evaluate software distributed as a virtual appliance from many software vendors available from VMware’s Solution Exchange.

 This tutorial will guide you through the steps of installing VMware Workstation Player on CentOS 7.